Wildlife Incursions

 Thank you!

-Close-up of a barn owl with large black eyes and a heart-shaped facial disc, looking directly at the camera, with a blurred green background.
+Close-up of a barn owl with black eyes and a heart-shaped face, showing detailed feathers on its head and body, set against a blurred natural background.